INRIA/scikit-learn-mooc/markdown_files/adult_census_exploration.md

 Another thing worth mentioning in this plot: if you are young (less than 25 year-old roughly) you tend to work less and if you are old (more than 70 year-old roughly).
 This is a non-linear relationship between age and hours per week.
-Some machine learning models can capture only linear interaction so this may be important when deciding which model to chose.
+Some machine learning models can only capture linear interaction so this may be a factor when deciding which model to chose.